ochronus/hello-actix/README.md

 - POST /echo → echoes the request body
 - GET /hey → “Hey there!”

-The server binds to 127.0.0.1:1337 by default and generates a random cookie key at startup.
+The server binds to 0.0.0.0:PORT (defaults to 1337) and generates a random cookie key at startup.
+The application also loads environment variables from a .env file (via dotenvy).
 This setup is for local/dev use (cookie secure = false).

 ---